danielperna84/custom_homematic/README.md

     A better option is to solve the communication problems in your environment.
   type: integer
   default: true
+listen_on_all_ip:
+  required: true
+  description:
+    By default the XMLRPC server only listens to the ip address, that is used for the communication to the CCU, because, for security reasons, it's better to only listen on needed ports.
+    This works for most of the installations, but in rare cases, when double virtualization is used (Docker on Windows/Mac), this doesn't work.
+    In those cases it is necessary, that the XMLRPC server listens an all ('0.0.0.0') ip addresses.
+  type: integer
+  default: false
 un_ignore: (Only visible when reconfiguring the integration)
   required: false
   description: